smash-transport/smash-hadron-sampler/README.md

 # SMASH Hadron Sampler

 This sampler is meant to be applied in hybrid models, simulating heavy-ion collisions in the high temperature or baryon-density region.
 More precisely it provides an interface between the macroscopic hydrodynamic evolution of the fireball and the hadronic afterburner.
 During the hydrodynamic evolution a hypersurface of constant energy density (the switching energy density) is created.
 Each element on the hypersurface needs then be transformed into a list of particles with properties loosely provided by the macroscopic properties of the hypersurface elements.
 This process of particlization is performed by means of the hadron sampler provided within this project.
 It is designed to couple the [3+1D viscous hydrodynamic code vhlle](https://github.com/yukarpenko/vhlle) to the [hadronic transport model SMASH](https://smash-transport.github.io).
 For details about the sampling algorithm, please consult [I. Karpenko et al., Phys.
 Rev. C 91 (2015) 6, 064901](https://inspirehep.net/literature/1343339).

 > [!NOTE]
-> Please cite the following two papers when using the SMASH hadron sampler:
+> Please cite the following two papers when using the SMASH-hadron-sampler:
 > - [I. Karpenko et al., Phys.
 Rev. C 91 (2015) 6, 064901](https://inspirehep.net/literature/1343339)
 > - [A. Schäfer et al., arXiv:2112.08724](https://arxiv.org/abs/2112.08724)